Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Results and Discussion

 In this section, we present the main results of our analysis using different combinations of datasets.
 We analyze constraints on our dynamical dark energy model ODE, characterized by the parameters $\alpha$, $\beta$, and $a_m$, using various combinations of the CMB and BAO measurements described in the previous section, with and without supernovae distance moduli.

 In~\cref{fig:cut,fig:full}, we present the parameter constraints derived from both the full-prior and post-filtered analyses.
-We find that using the full priors results in multimodal posterior distributions for certain parameters, while the post-filtered analysis yields unimodal distributions.
-The multimodality in the full results arise from the phenomenological degeneracies in the parameter space, i.e., different regions of the parameter space correspond to similar expansion histories; see Tab.
-II in~\cite{Adil:2023exv}.
-The $\Lambda$CDM model is nested in DMS20 and correspond to the $\alpha=\beta=0$ section of the parameter space.
-It is seen from~\cref{fig:full} that this section corresponding to $\Lambda$CDM is perfectly consistent with all of the data set combinations shown on the triangular plot and there is no evidence for dynamics in the DE density evolution.
+We find that using full priors results in multimodal posterior distributions for certain parameters, while the post-filtered analysis yields unimodal distributions.
+The multimodality in the full results arises from the phenomenological degeneracies in the parameter space, i.e., different regions of the parameter space correspond to similar expansion histories; see Tab.II in~\cite{Adil:2023exv}.
+The $\Lambda$CDM model is nested in DMS20 and corresponds to the $\alpha=\beta=0$ section of the parameter space.
+It is seen from~\cref{fig:full} that there is always consistency, in all of the data set combinations shown in the triangular plot, with the part of the parameter space corresponding to $\Lambda$CDM, and there is no evidence for dynamics in the DE density evolution.
 Overall, despite the different prior choices (to be discussed in detail later), the results remain statistically consistent across all analyses.
 A comparative analysis of the \texttt{SPT+WMAP+DESI+PP} and \texttt{PL18+DESI+PP} combinations shows that the latter yields tighter parameter constraints, as illustrated by the red and blue contour plots.
 Moreover, the inferred value of $S_8$ is systematically lower when using the \texttt{SPT+WMAP+DESI+PP} combination compared to \texttt{PL18+DESI+PP}.
-Substituting \texttt{DESI} with \texttt{eBOSS} leads to additional shifts in the best-fit values of several parameters, highlighting the sensitivity of the results to the choice of BAO dataset.
-We note that our \texttt{eBOSS} compilation is considerably different than the BAO data in both of the Refs.~\cite{DiValentino:2020naf,Adil:2023exv}; this is the main factor that drives the differences in our results in comparison.
+Substituting \texttt{DESI} with \texttt{eBOSS} leads to additional shifts in the best-fit values of several parameters (see the following discussions for the respective $\sigma$ deviations), highlighting the sensitivity of the results to the choice of BAO dataset.